ntheile/CrossFront/README.md

  * http://typescript.codeplex.com/SourceControl/changeset/view/fe3bc0bfce1f#samples%2ftodomvc%2fjs%2ftodos.ts
  * http://backbonetutorials.com/what-is-a-model/

-Day Two - Create tsc-compile-amd.bat
+Day 2 - The Build Script
 =====================================
 I found it a pain to maually compile each ts file to use AMD so I wrote this batch script that you can configure to run at build time.

- `/tsc-compile-amd.bat`
+`/TscCompile.bat`

 <pre>
-"TypeScript is compiling TscCopile.bat as AMD" cd D:\Websites\CrossFront\CrossFront\js tsc.exe app.ts --module AMD
+"TypeScript is compiling as AMD using TscCompile.bat" cd D:\Websites\CrossFront\CrossFront\js tsc.exe app.ts --module AMD
 cd models